 ii What happens if a treaty has not come into force, but a state has signed it?

-Arguments that a state is bound by a treaty before it enters into force have been made in two contexts.
-First, where the treaty is provisionally applicable; and second, on the basis that states should refrain from committing acts that defeat the object and purpose of the signed treaty.
+Arguments that a state is bound by a treaty before it enters into force have been made in three contexts.
+First, where the treaty is provisionally applicable; second, on the basis that states should refrain from committing acts that defeat the object and purpose of the signed treaty; and third, by reference to an estoppel argument that a tribunal has jurisdiction to hear a case against a state that has implicitly consented to its jurisdiction through words, conduct or silence.

 First, as specified in the VCLT, the contracting parties may agree to provisionally apply a treaty, or part of a treaty, before it enters into force.29 In those cases, the treaty will be binding, unless the treaty provides otherwise or it is otherwise agreed.30